They’re all over your Facebook feed, and for good reason. Personal essays by popular authors and novices alike are relatable, engrossing reads.

 16. The Rumpus

 Focuses on essays that “intersect culture.”
-No pay.
 Submit finished essays online in the category that fits best.
+Wait three months before following up.

 18. Tin House

-Submit one story or essay of 10,000 words max between September 1 and May 31.
-Wait 90 days before emailing to check the status of your submission.
+Submit a story or essay of 10,000 words max in either September or March.
+Wait six days before emailing to check the status of your submission.
 Cover letters should include a word count and indicate whether the submission is fiction, nonfiction, or poetry.

 Must-read personal essay: “More with Less,” by Rachel Yoder